Death of Sania Khan

 Sania Khan (1993 – July 18, 2022) was a Pakistani American woman who was murdered by her estranged husband, Raheel Ahmad, in Chicago after she shared her divorce experience on TikTok.
 After killing Khan, Ahmad shot himself when police arrived on the scene and later died from his injuries.
-Her popularity on social media and the high profile murder put a spotlight on domestic violence and stigmatization of divorce in South Asian immigrant communities around the world.
+Her popularity on social media and the high profile murder put a spotlight on domestic violence and stigmatization of divorce in Pakistani Muslim immigrant communities around the world.

 Background

 Khan was born in 1993 and was a first-generation child of Pakistani Muslim immigrants.
 Khan was born to Haider Farooq Khan and Shazia Khan.
 Her hometown was Chattanooga, Tennessee where she graduated from the Chattanooga School for the Arts & Sciences.
 She went on to graduate from the University of Tennessee-Chattanooga where she double majored in psychology and women's studies.

-Raheel Ahmad and Khan got married in June 2021 after about five years of dating.
+She married Raheel Ahmad in June 2021 after about five years of dating.
 Khan worked as a photographer and moved to Chicago with her husband after their wedding.
 Khan's friends said that she changed after marrying Ahmad and that he would have mental breakdowns and threatened to kill himself.
 In December 2021, Khan filed for divorce.
 Ahmad moved to Alpharetta, Georgia, while Khan remained in Chicago.
 The final divorce hearing was supposed to be in August 2022.

 Khan shared her experience filing for divorce through TikTok videos.
 Though she was originally hesitant to share the details, she felt she "owed it" to herself and other women of color in similar situations.
 She also discussed how divorce and domestic violence are taboo topics in the South Asian community and how she had pushback from her some of her own family about her decisions.
 At the time of her death, Khan had more than 20,000 followers of her TikTok account.

 Death

 One of Ahmad's relatives reported him missing to the Alpharetta Police, who then contacted the Chicago police to do a welfare check.
 Ahmad had traveled from Alpharetta to Khan's Chicago residence where he shot Khan in the back of the head.
 Ahmad was discovered by police with a 9mm Glock handgun, a suicide note, and a head wound.
 Ahmad was taken to Northwestern Hospital where he was later pronounced dead.
 Before she was killed, Khan was in the process of moving back to Chattanooga.

 Khan's funeral was on July 28, 2022.
 The costs for her funeral were raised through a GoFundMe campaign which raised over $36,000, well over the required cost.
 The remaining funds were originally intended to be donated to Sakhi for South Asian Women and the Peaceful Families Project, two South Asian anti-domestic violence organizations, though ultimately the campaign organizer decided to return the funds due to conflict with Khan's family members.